List of Teen Titans episodes

 Teen Titans is an American animated television series based on the DC Comics series of the same name by Bob Haney and Bruno Premiani.
 Developed by Glen Murakami, Sam Register, and David Slack for Cartoon Network and Kids' WB, it was produced by DC Entertainment and Warner Bros.
 Animation with Sander Schwartz serving as executive producer and Glen Murakami, Bruce Timm, and Linda M. Steiner signing on as producers.
 The series follows the adventures of a team of crime-fighting teenaged superheroes, consisting of the leader Robin (Scott Menville), alien princess Starfire (Hynden Walch), the technological genius Cyborg (Khary Payton), the dark sorceress Raven (Tara Strong), and the green shapeshifter Beast Boy (Greg Cipes).

 Inspired by the success of the DC Comics based series Justice League, the series was created in a semi-serialized format, utilizing anime styles and mixing it with American style animation.
 The show was greenlit in September 2002 and began airing on Cartoon Network on July 19, 2003, and on Kids' WB on November 1.
 The series lasted five seasons, each consisting of 13 episodes.
 The series was concluded with a television movie titled Teen Titans: Trouble in Tokyo that premiered on September 15, 2006.
 Each season has a story arc revolving around a main character: Robin (season one), Terra (season two), Cyborg (season three), Raven (season four), and Beast Boy (season five).
 The series's alternative network, Kids' WB, aired two seasons of the series.
-All five seasons of the series were released on DVD, starting with the first season on February 7, 2006, and ending with the fifth season on July 22, 2008.
-All seasons were also released on Blu-ray Disc, with the first season released on January 23, 2018, and a complete series box-set released on December 3, 2019.
+All five seasons of the series were released on DVD, starting with the first season on February 7, 2006, and ending with the fifth on July 22, 2008.
+All seasons were also released on Blu-ray disc, with the first season released on January 23, 2018, and a complete series box-set released on December 3, 2019.

 Teen Titans has been critically acclaimed for its strong storylines and for its use of anime influences.
 The first season garnered strong ratings for Cartoon Network; the network had initially ordered 52 episodes of the series.
 The series was also nominated for three Annie Awards.